arnobmonir/error_overlay/README.md

-## Log Monitor
+## Error Overlay
-The **Log Monitor** package for Flutter allows you to easily display real-time error logs as an overlay across all pages of your app.
+The **Error Overlay** package for Flutter allows you to easily display real-time error logs as an overlay across all pages of your app.
 This is extremely useful for developers to monitor and debug issues while building and testing the app.
 ## Features

 - Show error logs in a real-time overlay on all pages of the app.